Ilia-Abolhasani/assembly-2048/README.md

 ## Files

-- **code.asm**: Assembly source code file containing the implementation of the game.
+- **2048 Source code.asm**: Assembly source code file containing the implementation of the game.
-- **input_macros.asm**: Assembly file with macros for handling user input.
-- **display_macros.asm**: Assembly file with macros for displaying the game board.
 - **README.md**: This file providing information about the project.

 ## How to Run